 • Made for personal use with guided workflow, easy tailoring, and the ability to connect digitally

-One question which I have heard over the last couple of weeks is where has the name come from?
+One question which I have heard over the last couple of weeks is where the name comes from.
 Here is what Epicor had to say:

 “We offer the ideal platform for manufacturers like you who make the things that keep the world moving.
 We see this across all industries we serve.
 Through our recent evolution to a great new user experience, it became clear that Kinetic is more than a name for an industry-leading user experience.
 It represents the lively, energetic impact of your entire ERP solution to accelerate your ambitions.”

-The information which we have is coming out thick and fast with new updated across press releases, the user group, epiusers and more and I’m really excited to see how this develops over the coming couple of months.
+The information we have is coming out thick and fast with new updates across press releases, the user group, epiusers and more and I’m really excited to see how this develops over the coming couple of months.

-It seems to have created some segregation within the market and split opinions, however, with change there will always be resistance, especially when moving away from a much loved product as E10.
+It seems to have created some segregation within the market and split opinions, however, with change there will always be resistance, especially when moving away from a much-loved product like E10.
 Keen to hear your thoughts as always.